Applicants must read and understand this Admissions Policy before submitting an application.

 - A notification of Unsuccessful outcome

 For shortlisted candidates

 - A notification that the applicant cannot be offered a place at that time, but will continue to be considered in a merit pool for all vacancies through to the end of the following academic year, through the Principal’s Discretionary Process (see below); Or

 |Applications for 2024 entry open||Monday 7 February 2022|

 |Applications must be received by||4pm Wednesday 24 August 2022 |

 |Engagement activity||Shortlisted candidates only|

-*Your child will be scheduled to sit an Entrance Test during the week of 2 - 11 September 2022 through an automatic scheduling process.
-Please ensure your child is available to test on all published dates.
+*Your child will be scheduled to sit an Entrance Test on either 3 September 2022 or 4 September 2022 through an automatic scheduling process.
+Please ensure your child is available to test on both published dates.
 We are unable to accommodate requests for a preferred test date or session (am or pm).

 The Entrance Test

 The Entrance Test is a series of tests approximately 3 hours of duration that will be facilitated by Edutest.
 The tests will cover both ability and achievement.